 This data set contains the same information as the full set, but arranged for automated processing only.
 This set can be downloaded here

-A methodology paper explaining how the conversion factors are derived has been published to support this data set.
-Download here
+A methodology paper explaining how the conversion factors are derived is available here and the major changes are available later here

-Please note that all the data sets for 2019 are timed to expire on 31 June 2020, when a new data set for that year (2020) will be published.
+Please note that all the data sets for 2021 are, normally, timed to expire on 1 June 2022, when a new data set for that year (2021) will be published.

 - Download the relevant data set; Condensed Set recommended for New Users or the Full Set for Advanced or Repeat Users.